Substra/substra-documentation/src/CONTRIBUTING.md

 ### The components of Substra

 Substra is made of several open source components listed below.
-When you initially consider contributing to Subtra, you may be unsure of the component that implements the functionality you want to change or report a bug for.
+When you initially consider contributing to Substra, you may be unsure of the component that implements the functionality you want to change or report a bug for.
 The table below should help you with that.

 | Component  | Goal  |
 |---|---|